luaroncrew/PR_TP_Oware/README.md

 # Oware Multiplayer

-This project is multiplayer Oware game implemented in C. It allows users to connect, challenge each other, and play games.
-The game state is saved and can be loaded when users reconnect.
+This project is multiplayer Oware game implemented in C.

 ## Project Structure